dansanderson/mega65-welcome-guide/things-youll-need.md

 For this Guide, you will also need:

-1. A PC running Windows, Mac, or Linux, with Internet access
-2. An SD memory card reader for your PC, with microSD card support or an SD-to-microSD adapter
-3. A monitor that supports either DVI (HDMI) or VGA, with an appropriate cable or adapter
+1. A monitor that supports either DVI (HDMI) or VGA, with an appropriate cable or adapter
-4. If not using a monitor that supports audio over HDMI, speakers or headphones with a mini audio plug
+2. If not using a monitor that supports audio over HDMI, speakers or headphones with a mini audio plug
-5. A microSD memory card, type SDHC, between 4 GB and 32 GB
-6. A Phillips head screwdriver
+3. A PC running Windows, Mac, or Linux, with Internet access
+4. An Ethernet cable that can run from your MEGA65 to either your network router or connect directly to your PC

 The following are optional but will be fun additions to your MEGA65 experience:

 1. A joystick or gamepad compatible with Commodore computers, with a nine-pin (DE-9) connector
 2. A Commodore 1351 mouse, an Amiga mouse, or a modern replacement such as a [mouSTer](https://retrohax.net/shop/amiga/mouster/) USB mouse adapter
-3. A CR1220 watch battery
+3. A watch battery: for MEGA65s made in 2022, use type CR1220; for MEGA65s made in 2024 or later, use type CR2032
 4. 3-1/2" floppy disks, either type DD or HD
+5. A microSD memory card, type SDHC, between 4 GB and 32 GB
+6. An SD memory card reader for your PC, with microSD card support or an SD-to-microSD adapter
+7. A Phillips head screwdriver

 And if you want to get really serious: